Skip to content

 Coin Burning

 The act of permanently removing a certain number of coins from circulation to reduce the current supply is commonly referred to as "coin burning."
 This process is often carried out by sending tokens to an account that can receive them but cannot withdraw them, rendering the coins useless and irretrievable.
-In the Waterfall model, base transaction fees are burned to improve the system economics, but Workers are allowed to keep tips from transactions.
+In the Waterfall model, a part of base transaction fees are burned to improve the system economics, but Verifier are allowed to keep the rest and tips from transactions.
 The tip amount is at the discretion of the sender; however, a default value could be recommended by the wallet.
 Further, the base transaction fee can be split into two portions with a burning multiplier l = 2 / 3 [ 0 ; 1 ] :

 f = l f + 1 - l f .

-The first component is burned but the second one is left for a Validator.
-A lower value of l increases the total Workers’ rewards and reduces the burned coin amount.
+The first component is burned but the second one is left for a Verifier.
+A lower value of l increases the total Verifier`s rewards and reduces the burned coin amount.
 This value can be the same for all blocks and changed only by the network voting, or it can depend on a particular block or the reputation of a block-producer to incentivize it.

 Inflation and Deflation